A Toast To The Coast: Wine Tasting In Carmel

 Varietals include Pinot Noir, Viognier, Chardonnay and Mourvedré.
 It’s a little off the downtown path, this winery near Carmel is worth the extra effort it takes to find.

-The winery has been running five generations strong and their Carmel tasting room treats you like you’re part of their close-knit family – pouring extra sips of their award winning wines, limited releases, and exclusive tasting room pours.
+The Blair Estate winery has been running five generations strong and their Carmel tasting room treats you like you’re part of their close-knit family – pouring extra sips of their award winning wines, limited releases, and exclusive tasting room pours.

 Missing your pet?
 Hahn’s Carmel tasting room is dog friendly so you’ll surely find a four-legged friend to fawn upon while on your wine vacation.